djware/TrimUITools/README.md

 - **Telnetd**: App that enables SSH on your device and also adds it to boot.
 Only needs to be ran once.
 It does reset your root credentials to be Username:root Password:root

 <b>I didn't make the telnetd app.
 I just created the script that adds it to the rc.local file so it runs at boot. </b>
+This script moves the telnetd-static file to /mnt/SDCARD and renames it to "telnetd" and then adds the line "/mnt/SDCARD/telnetd" to the top of the rc.local file.
 ```
 Courtesy of HYJiNX187 and the guy that built the busybox binary:
 https://github.com/therealsaumil/static-arm-bins/blob/master/telnetd-static